w3f/Grants-Program/applications/relaycode.md

   - Blockchain Interaction: dedot
   - Wallet Integration: Polkadot.js extension/Talisman

+We chose [dedot](https://github.com/dedotdev/dedot) over [polkadot-api/papi](https://github.com/polkadot-api/polkadot-api) for several reasons:
+1. First-class inbuilt support for SCALE codecs in TypeScript, which is crucial for our project's performance in handling real-time changes.
+2. Automatic fetching of metadata for any chain, simplifying our development process.
+3. Better performance for type handling, which is essential for the real-time encoding and decoding features of Relaycode.

 - Core Functionality:
   1. Dynamic loading of all available pallets and their respective functions
   2. Real-time encoding and decoding of extrinsic data